SAP-archive/teched2021-DEV261/exercises/ex3/README.md

 ## Exercise 3.1 - CREATE THE GITHUB CREDENTIAL

 This process will only be required if your GitHub repo is **not public**.

+> ⚠ NOTE: If you forked this repo into your personal GitHub account, it most likely isn't public and will say `private` at the top left.

 The process will include the creation of a **Personal access token** which is used as a credential to pull the code from your repo.

 - Within your Forked repository at the top right choose **your avatar -> Settings**
 - Choose **Developer settings**